RumbleBeee/Portfolio/README.md

 ### Info

 Some of the diagrams in the visualisation are interactive.
-This means, you can hover or click som of the elements to see more informations about the corresponding data.
+This means, you can hover or click some of the elements to see more informations about the corresponding data.